cuayacas7/opencog/opencog/nlp/learn/README.md

 semantic extraction.
 The primary design point is that the learning is to be done in an unsupervised fashion.
-A sketch of the theory that enables this can be found in the paper "Language Learning", B. Goertzel and L. Vepstas (2014) on [ArXiv abs/1401.3372](https://arxiv.org/abs/1401.3372) A shorter sketch is given below.
+A sketch of the theory that enables this can be found in the paper "Language Learning", B. Goertzel and L. Vepstas (2014) on [ArXiv abs/1401.3372](https://arxiv.org/abs/1401.3372).
+A shorter sketch is given below.
 Most of this README concerns the practical details of configuring and operating the system, and some diary-like notes about system configuration and operation.
 A diary of scientific notes and results is in the `learn-lang-diary` directory.

 The basic algorithmic steps, as implemented so far, are as follows:

-A) Ingest a lot of raw text, such as novels and narrative literature, and count the occurrence of nearby word-pairs.
+>A) Ingest a lot of raw text, such as novels and narrative literature,
+>   and count the occurrence of nearby word-pairs.
+>
-B) Compute the mutual information (mutual entropy) between the word-pairs.
+>B) Compute the mutual information (mutual entropy) between the word-pairs.
+>
-C) Use a Minimum-Spanning-Tree algorithm to obtain provisional parses of sentences.
+>C) Use a Minimum-Spanning-Tree algorithm to obtain provisional parses
+>   of sentences.
 This requires ingesting a lot of raw text, again.
-   (Independently of step A)
+>   (Independently of step A)
+>
-D) Extract linkage disjuncts from the parses, and count their frequency.
+>D) Extract linkage disjuncts from the parses, and count their frequency.
+>
-E) Use maximum-entropy principles to merge similar linkage disjuncts.
+>E) Use maximum-entropy principles to merge similar linkage disjuncts.
-   This will also result in sets of similar words.
-Presumably, the sets will roughly correspond to nouns, verbs, adjectives, and so-on.
+>   This will also result in sets of similar words.
+Presumably, the
+>   sets will roughly correspond to nouns, verbs, adjectives, and so-on.

 Currently, the software implements steps A, B, C and D. Step E is a topic of current research; its not entirely clear what the best